Teachers' Pension death grant: 3x salary, but Tell Us Once won't claim it

 If the member had left teaching but had not yet drawn their pension (deferred member)

-For a deferred member who had not reached normal pension age, the death grant is generally three times the deferred annual pension, rather than the higher in-service formula.
+For a deferred member who has not yet reached normal pension age, the death grant calculation differs from the in-service formula:

-If the deferred member had reached normal pension age but had not yet claimed their pension, the benefits they were entitled to are paid out as if they had retired the day before death, rather than a separate death grant.
+If the deferred member had already reached normal pension age but had not yet claimed their pension at the date of death, Teachers’ Pensions treats the situation as if the member had retired the day before death.
+Benefits are paid out accordingly – the lump sum and pension entitlement as at the deemed retirement date – rather than a separate death grant.

 If the member was already drawing their pension (pensioner member)